Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 Your sales and marketing teams need shared intelligence on target accounts, buying signals, and deal context

-You're ready to move from activity-based selling to intelligence-driven revenue generation
+You are ready to move from activity-based selling to intelligence-driven revenue generation

 What is the core difference between Dialpad, JustCall, and ZoomInfo?

 Dialpad is a unified communications platform combining voice, video, messaging, and an AI contact center with a proprietary language model trained on over seven billion minutes of conversations.
 JustCall is a cloud phone system focused on sales dialing, SMS, and WhatsApp for small to mid-size teams.
-ZoomInfo is an AI GTM platform that provides prospect data, buying signals, and account intelligence to help sales teams identify who to call and when, integrating with both Dialpad and JustCall to power the communication workflow.
+ZoomInfo is an all-in-one AI GTM Platform that provides prospect data, buying signals, and account intelligence to help sales teams identify who to call and when, integrating with both Dialpad and JustCall to power the communication workflow.

 Which platform is cheapest for a small sales team?